Here’s an excellent question from Kasia.

 So where does that leave us?
 What do you say when someone asks “What do you do?”

 I have some ideas.
 First, please get a piece of paper and a pen.
-It’s alright, I’ve still got a biscotti stub here.
+I’ve got a biscotti stub.
 I’ll wait.

 In the outer circle, we’re going to put all the random people you come across while going about your daily business.
 Your postman.
 Some guy you were at school with.
 Your mum’s hairdresser.
 A waiter.
 Everyone who might occasionally drift into your life and then drift off again.